deboladeola/deboladeola/README.md

 - 👋 Hi, I’m @deboladeola
 - 👀 I’m interested in programming and creating cool stuff with codes
-- 🌱 I’m currently learning as a first year software engineering with zero experience
+- 🌱 I’m constatntly learning as a recent software engineering graduate
 - 💞️ I’m looking to learn from you all and also work on some projects
 - 📫 How to reach me @adeolaadebola@gmail.com
 -